Skip to contents

 • In GGIR part 2, output is derived for each acceleration metric derived in GGIR part 1 except for metrics anglex, angley, and anglez.

-• In GGIR part 4 output is derived from only the metrics used for the sleep detection, typically angle or count (Neishabouri counts or zero-crossing count).
+• In GGIR part 4, output is derived from only the metrics used for the sleep detection, typically angle or count (Neishabouri counts or zero-crossing count).

-• In GGIR part 5 output is derived for only the single metric specified with parameter acc.metric.
-The reason for this constraint is that part 5 produces many variables and creating all of them for multiple metrics would be computationally expensive and substantially increase the complexity of the underlying code.
+• In GGIR part 5, output is derived for only the single metric specified with parameter acc.metric.
+The reason for this constraint is that part 5 produces many variables and creating all of them for multiple metrics would be computationally expensive and would substantially increase the complexity of the underlying code.

 References